lbryio/lbry.com/posts/faq/quarterly-report-july-2016.md

 We anticipate most expenses continuing to be met via existing assets.

-Depending on fundraising over the next 3 months, we may entertain private placements via structures that align with the long-term interest in LBRY.
+Depending on fundraising over the next 3 months, we may entertain private placements via structures that align with the long-term interest in LBRY and minimize market impact.

 ### Institutional Fund